yxlin/Rose/README.md

 # Rose
-A tookit for ROad uSEr Trajectory Modelling
+A cross-platform tookit for ROad uSEr Trajectory Modelling